 - On the edit screen for the readme, just click the Commit new file button.
 We're only creating this file because your repository needs at least one item to be added to create your master branch, where all your Publii files will go.
 This created file will be removed automatically the first time Publii is syned with our Github Page.

 - After committing the file we're taken back to the file listing; click on the Settings tab near the top of the screen.

-- On the settings screen, in the left-sidebar, click on the Pages; in the Build and deployment section, specifically in the Branch section, click on the drop-down list that by default displays None, and select Master branch from the list of options.
+- On the settings screen, in the left-sidebar, click on the Pages; in the Build and deployment section, specifically in the Branch section, click on the drop-down list that by default displays None, and select Main branch from the list of options.
 Now click the Save button to make sure the changes are committed.